Thinking SmallPowerful Strategies for Organisational Success

 Establish Small Contracts

-Develop small, localized contracts around specific components to promote flexibility, adaptability, and a focus on the details.
+Develop small, localised contracts around specific components to promote flexibility, adaptability, and a focus on the details.

 3